Pediatric Orthopedic Surgeons treating Fused Toes

 Treatment Options

 Most patients experience different treatment options.
 Some types of syndactyly have a well-established genetic basis, and therefore, most people consider webbed toes as an inherited condition.
 However, because each case is unique, researchers still do not understand the full range of factors that cause the condition to develop.
 According to available research, boys are more likely than girls to develop syndactyly.
 Furthermore, Caucasian children seem more likely than children of other ethnic backgrounds to develop webbed digits.
-Although it can affect any toe or the spaces between them, syndactyly most commonly occurs between the second and third toes.

 Nonsurgical syndactyly treatment

 Some children with mild syndactyly may never require surgery.
 This is usually reserved for syndactyly affecting the toes.
 Your provider will determine whether your child requires surgery to separate their digits.
-It is unusual for children to not need syndactyly surgery on their fingers because anything that limits their ability to move can create an impact on the overall function of your child’s hand.
+It is unusual for children not to need syndactyly surgery on their fingers because anything that limits their ability to move can create an impact on the overall function of their child’s hand.
 It is impossible to prevent genetic conditions such as syndactyly from developing during pregnancy.
 However, syndactyly and other genetic conditions are linked to environmental factors such as:

 • Drinking alcoholic beverages.

-• Using tobacco goods or smoking.
+• Using tobacco products or smoking.

 • Using drugs for fun.